philipce/nifty/README.md

 Currently, Nifty is only being developed on Ubuntu 16.04 (and occasionally built on a Mac) but there's no reason it shouldn't work anywhere Swift does.
 Future efforts will be made to get Nifty on embedded platforms, like the Raspberry Pi!

+_Note to Mac users: The plan is to soon have an Xcode project available so you can skip the rest of the install steps... for now you'll have to roll your own if you want it in Xcode!_

 ##### Install Swift

-Follow these instructions to [install Swift](https://swift.org/getting-started/).
+Follow these [instructions to install Swift](https://swift.org/getting-started/).
 Our goal is to stay current as Swift develops, so use the latest release!

 Nifty uses the [Swift Package Manager](https://swift.org/package-manager/) (see the [project repo](https://github.com/apple/swift-package-manager) for more info).
 It greatly simplifies the build process!
 It comes included with Swift 3.0 and above.

 ##### Install LAPACK

 Nifty uses [LAPACK](http://www.netlib.org/lapack/) for its linear algebra for performance reasons.
 We'll be using the C interface ([LAPACKE](http://www.netlib.org/lapack/lapacke.html)).
-LAPACK needs Fortran, so if it's not already on your computer, you may need to install that too.

-* Ubuntu: `sudo apt-get install gfortran liblapack3 liblapacke liblapacke-dev`
+* Ubuntu: `sudo apt-get install liblapack3 liblapacke liblapacke-dev`

 * Mac: `brew install homebrew/dupes/lapack`

-   _LAPACK comes already installed in the Accelerate framework, so you could just use that instead_

 ##### Install OpenBLAS

 [BLAS](http://www.netlib.org/blas/) provides lower level functions used by LAPACK (CBLAS provides the C interface).
 LAPACK comes with a reference implementation of BLAS that is correct but not suitable for high performance applications.
 You can improve performance by using an optimized implementation instead, like [OpenBLAS](http://www.openblas.net/).